PuckiSilver/ps_beet_bolt/README.md

         """
         return {"text":item_name,"color":"red"}

-@item
+@bolt_item
 class ActualItem(ParentItem):
     """
-    Any classes with the @item decorator are treated as item and get a .components and a .base_item attribute set.
+    Any classes with the @bolt_item decorator are treated as item and get a .components and a .base_item attribute set.
 Those can be used to create loot tables or other stuff.
     """
     item_name = "Awesome Item"